nearform/get-jwks/README.md

 ### getSecret

 Calling `jwksFetch.getSecret` will fetch the [JSON Web Key](https://tools.ietf.org/html/rfc7517), Set and verify if any of the public keys matches the `alg` and `kid` values of your JWT token.
-And it will cache the secret so if called again, it will not make another http request but return the cached secret.
+And it will cache the secret so if called again it will not make another http request to return the secret.

 - `domain`: A string containing the domain (ie: `https://www.example.com/`) from which the library should fetch the JWKS. `jwks-fetch` will add the JWKS location (`.well-known/jwks.json`) to form the final url (ie: `https://www.example.com/.well-known/jwks.json`).
 - `alg`: The alg header parameter represents the cryptographic algorithm used to secure the token.
 You will find it in your decoded JWT.